 While state and territory protocols vary, the common theme is to prepare and plan.
 If you live or work in a high risk bushfire area, planning and managing risks will decrease the risk of damage to life, property and assets.

 It's important that you insure your property for the right value.
 Underinsuring your home and possessions may save you a small amount of money in the short term but it can also mean you will have to pay far more to replace or repair damage.
 Cheaper premiums often mean less coverage and lower payouts.
-Use our Home & Contents Calculators to estimate your replacement cost needs or call us on 13 24 81 to find out more.
+Online tools, such as our home and contents calculators, can be useful in giving you an idea of your replacement cost estimates or you can call us on 13 24 81 to find out more1.

 There is also a free calculator available here that allows you to calculate your BAL.
 It's important that you ensure you have all the facts about your property before deciding what level of insurance you require.